iaurman/transmission-vskip/README.md

 ## Ready to Run:
-before you run it , using 'check' to check if there is any obstructs is recommended .
+before you run it , using `check` to check if there is any obstructs is recommended .

     $ transmission-vskip check

 ## Example:
-Lets say you have Completed downloading a 100GB video file from website A .
-Then you noticed website B and website C have the same torrent .
-After you added two new torrents to transmission .
+Lets say you have Completed downloading a 100GB video file from `website A` .
+Then you noticed `website B` and `website C` have the `same torrent` .
+After you `added two new torrents to transmission` .
 You can do this to skip hash verification:

     $ sudo transmission-vskip 'Transformers.The.Last.Knight.2017.2160p.EUR.UHD.BluRay.HEVC.Atmos.TrueHD.7.1-DiY' --base 'website A'